LaunchCodeEducation/java-web-development/src/chapters/spring-intro/initialize.rst

 IO <https://spring.io/>`__.

 As you code along with the videos, you will be working on your own project.
-Should you want to review a step or double-check your code, fork LaunchCode’s ``hello-spring-demo`` repository to see what the code looked like at each stage.
+Should you want to review a step or double-check your code, fork LaunchCode's ``hello-spring-demo`` repository to see what the code looked like at each stage.
 The repository is up on
 `Github <https://github.com/LaunchCodeEducation/hello-spring-demo/tree/starter>`__.
 The ``starter`` branch contains the code after creation and also shows the starting point for the next chapter.